Follow me on Twitter @RobShmerling

 - Pernicious anemia.
 In this condition, anemia develops when the immune system produces antibodies that prevent absorption of vitamin B12 from food.

 And these are just a few.
 Autoimmune conditions are especially scary because the immune system goes rogue for no apparent reason.
-These are favorite conditions of medical television and movies, such as House, Grey’s Anatomy, and The Big Sick.

 What triggers autoimmune diseases?